maximtop/website-blocker/README.md

 - Open the extension's options page to add or remove websites from the blocked list.
 - The extension will automatically block access to the specified websites.

+## Download

+You can install the Website Blocker by MT extension directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/website-blocker-by-mt/enffllmgjpgoifnfeljkfhpedcadnpbj).

 ## Development

 To start the development server with watch mode: